Synthetixio/synthetix/README.md

 Havven is a decentralised payment network and stablecoin.
 It is critical to the system's viability that functionality is phased in over time.
 At this stage of the project, this will occur over three iterations, A, B, C.

 The system uses a proxy system so that upgrades will not be disruptive to the functionality of the contract.
-This will be transparent to the end-user, such that new functionality will become available without any interruption in their experience, and also transparent to the community at large, since each upgrade is accompanied by events announcing those upgrades.
+This smooths user interaction, since new functionality will become available without any interruption in their experience.
+It is also transparent to the community at large, since each upgrade is accompanied by events announcing those upgrades.

 * __System A__: All issuance is performed by the foundation at a static collateralisation ratio.
-Nomins are issued directly into the foundation's wallet.
+USD Nomins (nUSD) are issued directly into the foundation's wallet.
 This is the system that is currently operating.
 * __System B__: Issuance is opened up to the market.
 As such, all incentive mechanisms will be activated, with nomins issued directly into market.
-This system will be "complete", in so far as the mechanisms in the white paper will be operating, but at first the nomin price will be tracking USD only.
+This system will be complete in so far as the mechanisms in the white paper will be operating, but the nomin price will still be tracking USD only.
 * __System C__: This version will issue new flavours of nomins tracking currencies other than the US dollar.

-At first, prices will be introduced to the blockchain by a trusted oracle.
+At first, prices will be introduced into the blockchain by a trusted oracle.
 A parallel avenue of research is the ongoing decentralisation of this price oracle.

 Please note that this repository is under development.
 The code here will be under continual audit and improvement as the project progresses.